j-frie/playground/README.md

 The goal is to harvest all fruits before the raven reaches the orchard.

 A six-sided die is rolled.
 If it shows a raven, the raven moves one step forward.
-If it shows a basket, a fruit can be chosen from any tree.
+If it shows a basket, one fruit can be chosen from any tree.
 If it shows a color, one fruit with this color can be harvested.